Access by Voters with Disabilities

 Is there a way I mark my mail-in ballot without help?

+When you access the system, you can mark your ballot online using the accessible online ballot marking tool and then print your ballot, or you can download and print your ballot and mark your selections by hand.
 If you use this tool, you make your choices on your computer and print your ballot.
 Your printed ballot will have your choices marked.
 With this tool, most voters with disabilities can make selections without help.

 Can someone help me vote?